yousufsadiq11/HTTP_Protocol_Implementation/README.md

-# HTTP_Protocol_Implementation
+# HTTP Protocol Implementation
-HTML CLient and Server that runs a Simplified version of HTTP/1.1.
+HTML Client and Server that runs a Simplified version of HTTP/1.1.
 Implemented both GET and PUT Commands using JAVA Socket programming.

 GET: